ruby/curses/README.md

     $ apt install libncursesw5-dev

-On Windows, `gem install curses` will install pre-built PDCurses, so you don't need to install extra libraries.
+On Windows, `gem install curses` will build bundled PDCurses, so you don't need to install extra libraries.
 However, if you prefer ncurses to PDCurses, specify the following option: